Hey! Before You Buy That Shared Hosting Read This

 Server performance is a significant concern when it comes to shared hosting solutions.
 With so many websites sharing the same resource of a server with your site – you may experience slow page load, lag in server response time, and frequent downtimes.

-Now, it could have a massive impact on your revenue as several data has correlated slow page load time with a higher rate of an abandoned cart.
+Now, it could have a massive impact on your revenue as several data have correlated slow page load time with a higher rate of an abandoned cart.
 Also, you might find your site losing traffic.

 Security: Who keeps your site safe?